-The ULDA when considering a UDA development application:
+The Urban Land Development Authority when considering a UDA development application -

-- is not bound by any decision made regarding an application for consideration in principle - (ii) may give such weight as it considers appropriate to the decision in respect of the application for consideration in principle.
+- is not bound by any decision made for an application for consideration in principle; and - may give such weight as it considers appropriate to the decision in respect of the application for consideration in principle.

-3.2.8 Land not included in a zone
+2.8.
+Land not Included in a Zone

-This section applies to land which is not shown in the land use plan as being included in a zone or precinct (unallocated land).
+This section applies to land which is not shown in the land use plan as being included in a zone (unallocated land).

-Where the unallocated land is adjoined by land included in the same precinct, the unallocated land is deemed to be included in that zone or precinct.
+Where the unallocated land is adjoined by land included in the same precinct, the unallocated land is deemed to be included in that precinct.

-Where the unallocated land is adjoined by land included in different zones or precincts, the unallocated land is deemed to be included in those zones or precincts with the centreline of the unallocated land being the boundary between the zones or precincts.
+Where the unallocated land is adjoined by land included in different precincts, the unallocated land is deemed to be included in those precincts with the centreline of the unallocated land being the boundary between the precincts